vishruth-thimmaiah/hyprland-config/hypr/README.md

 * **cliphist**
 * **bright**

-For weather info, rename eww/dashboard/apis.sample.sh to rename eww/dashboard/apis.sh and add openweather api and city to the file.
+For weather info, rename eww/dashboard/apis.sample.sh to eww/dashboard/apis.sh and add openweather api and city to the file.

 #### Optional

 * **polkit-gnome** and **gnome-keying**

+#### Note: This config has been tested only on Arch Linux